France-ioi/quick-pi/README.md

 * Boot the Raspberry Pi (connect a keyboard and display), login with the default pi/raspbian user password.

-* Run `sudo raspi-config` and enable SSH (for easier remote management and setup WiFi).
+* Run `sudo raspi-config` and enable SSH (for easier remote management and setup WiFi), also enable I2C (Needed for analog sensors).

-* Install the required dependencies by doing: `sudo apt-get install python3-flask python3-pip python3-rpi.gpio gunicorn3 dos2unix python3-pexpect python3-smbus pigpio python3-pigpio` then `sudo pip3 install flask-cors Flask-Sockets cffi`. `sudo systemctl enable pigpiod`
+* Install the required dependencies by doing: `sudo apt-get install python3-flask python3-pip python3-rpi.gpio gunicorn3 dos2unix python3-pexpect python3-smbus pigpio python3-pigpio` then `sudo pip3 install flask-cors Flask-Sockets`. `sudo systemctl enable pigpiod`

 * Copy the contents of the `server` directory into the Raspberry Pi using scp.
 This is a flask webapp that will run the programs in the Raspberry Pi.
 Run it using `python3 quickpi.py`.